learn-co-curriculum/react-ts-state-events-mini-project/README.md

 from `App` to `TaskList`, and display each task using the `Task` component.
 Make sure to use a `key` prop!

+> **Hint**: You'll notice there are no `id`'s for the tasks.
+Although this would
+> normally be discouraged in production apps because someone could list the same
+> task twice, feel free to use the task's `text` property as the key.
+You can
+> assume that for this app, the same task cannot be listed twice.

 ### Task

 Update the `Task` component so that it shows the task's text and category.

 _When the delete button is clicked_, the task should be removed from the list.

+> **Hint**: Again, you can assume the same task will not be listed twice.
+Feel
+> free to take advantage of that!

 ### CategoryFilter

-Pass the list of categories to this component from `App`.
+Pass the list of categories to the `CategoryFilter` component from `App`.
 Then, update this component to display `<button>` elements for each category.
 In order to pass the test, the buttons will need a key prop equal to the category.

 _When a button is clicked_, the following should happen: